r4victor/tenthousandmeters/content/blog/python_bts_11.md

 5. Python bytecode files (`.pyc` files).
 6. Directories.

 Built-in modules are C modules compiled into the `python` executable.
 Since they are part of the executable, they are always available.
+This is their key feature.
 The [`sys.builtin_module_names`](https://docs.python.org/3/library/sys.html#sys.builtin_module_names) tuple stores their names:

 ```pycon
 $ python -q